Dataport/possible-x-piveau-ui/README.md

 In order for imports from `@piveau/piveau-hub-ui-modules` in the test-app to work, that package must be accessible in the node_modules folder.
 There are two ways to get achieve this:

-  1. A simple `npm install` takes the dependency from package.json and creates a symlink to the `src/modules` folder in node_modules.
+  1. Executing `npm run link-module` creates a symlink to the `src/modules` folder in node_modules.
   2. Executing `npm run localdeploy` creates a compiled version of the modules folder in `dist` and copies it into node_modules`.

 The advantage of option 2 is that the package in node_modules is exactly the same as the published version will be.